Live and Learn with Creighton in Phoenix

 New Health Sciences Campus

 In June 2021, Creighton University opened its doors to a seven-story, 180,000 square-foot Health Sciences Campus on the grounds of the iconic Park Central Mall in midtown Phoenix.
 The campus will house programs in nursing, occupational therapy, physical therapy, pharmacy, medicine, and a physician assistant programs.
-School officials project 900 students will study there by 2023.
+By 2025, we project that the Phoenix campus will be home to nearly 1,000 health sciences students.
 The Creighton University Arizona Health Education Alliance will serve as an important partner to the campus, providing optimal clinical and academic learning environments.

 The announcement has been hailed as a welcomed addition to metro Phoenix’s medical education community.
 As the nation’s fifth-largest city, Phoenix has only a handful of medical schools, well below cities of similar size.
 It also lags the national median in the number of physicians per 100,000 population.
 The campus will provide more opportunities to grow the number of health care professionals throughout the state and beyond.